 - Assuming #4 was completed properly, middleman trades items from step #2 to buyer.

 - (OPTIONAL) Both buyer and seller tip the middleman for ensuring a safe trade, or at minimum if you can't/won't provide tips, thank the middleman for their assistance.

 So long as the middleman himself does not run off with the items, and you confirm you're dealing with the actual middleman, the above procedure is a pretty safe way of trading CS:GO, TF2, DOTA2, or other Steam items for real-world money.
 It's important to note, however, that using a middleman cannot prevent a PayPal chargeback scam.
 Most middlemen are also veteran traders, and will advise you on this before a trade is made.
 For this reason, if the middleman feels one party is a scammer or something is not right, they will usually refuse to provide assistance and recommend you back down from the trade altogether.

 As a trusted third party, it's crucial that both parties can trust and feel comfortable with the middleman.
 For example, you may trust your best friend, but because your friend would likely take your side in any dispute that arose, the person you're trading with has no reason to trust your friend and he or she is not a good candidate for the middleman.
-For the same reason, the middleman should be someone you can trust and feel comfortable with (we provide a list of community-endorsed middlemen); just because the other trader introduces them and assures you they're trustworthy, does not mean you can trust them.
+For the same reason, the middleman should be someone you can trust and feel comfortable with, just because the other trader introduces them and assures you they're trustworthy, does not mean you can trust them.
 Valve recommends you not use middlemen at all (they also recommend not trading for anything outside the trade window), so there is no such thing as an "official" middleman in Steam.
 Anyone claiming otherwise, or claiming to be "official" or a part of Steam, is probably a scammer.